-Learn how to create a hanging teacup planter by upcycling a china cup and planting it with a proper plant, using twine to create a hanger.
+Learn how to create a beautiful hanging tea cup planter by upcycling an antique teacup and planting it with a string of pearls plant.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 Making a Hanging Tea Cup Planter

 I have a few teacups that came from my mother, but also several that I've collected at antique malls over the years.
 I thought the pretty rose floral one was a good size for housing a plant.

 This is a little transplant, I purchased it online it already had several "strings" flowing over the sides.
 When it came in the mail, all the little stems were neatly packed inside, and like a fine necklace, you need to carefully untangle them before repotting.

 For the hanger, I used some basic macrame knots.
 I took eight strands of twine about 40 inches long.
 First I tied them to a plastic ring.
 This is what I had on hand but I think a metal key chain ring, or binder ring, would look much nicer.
 Use this ring to hang the plant from a hook.